remnrem/luna-doc/docs/ref/manipulations.md

        C4 - A2
 ```

+If using `new`, only a single channel can be re-referenced.

 <h3>Output</h3>

 No output, other than a note to the log.
 In memory, the updated
 `sig` channels will contain the re-referenced values.

+## DEREFERENCE

+_De-references signals with respect to one or more other signals_

+This command is a mirror of `REFERENCE`: instead of subtracting another reference signal, this simply adds it back in, i.e.
+effectively removing an existing reference.
+The options (`new`, `pairwise`, `sr`, `sig` and `ref`) are otherwise similar,
+see above for details.

 ## MINMAX